JTomasson/Projects/README.md

 - Meteorite modelling.
 5 day Python assessment in groups of 8 on modelling a meteorite entry using various numerical methods and calculating casualties using API data.
 Mark: B

 ## Other projects
-- 2020 BP Imperial College Data Science Hackathon.
-1 day hackathon revolving around creating a classification model using text data.
+- 2020 BP Imperial College Data Science Hackathon: 1 day hackathon revolving around creating a classification model using text data.
 Result: 1st. place
-- Automatic chess robot (2019).
-3 month group project - Designing, bulding and programming (python, c++) a fully automatic chess robot at Reykjavik University.
+- Automatic chess robot: 3 month group project - Designing, bulding and programming (python, c++) a fully automatic chess robot at Reykjavik University.
 Result: 98% https://youtu.be/03NnNebqr6M
-- M&M Sorter.
-3 month individual project - Designing and programming an M&M color sorter using C without using any external libraries at Reykjavik University.
+- M&M Sorter: 3 month individual project - Designing and programming an M&M color sorter using C without using any external libraries at Reykjavik University.
 Result 95% https://youtu.be/tPATVSBQtFg